memfault/interrupt/_posts/2022-09-06-august-2022-roundup.md

 ---
-title: "What we've been reading in August"
+title: "What we've been reading in August (2022)"
 author: tyler
 tags: [roundup]
 ---